Authored by the expert who managed and guided the team behind the Gabon Property Pack

 What long-term economic factors will shape property prices in Gabon?

-The top three long-term economic factors that will shape property prices in Gabon over the next decade are: (1) the success of economic diversification efforts beyond oil, (2) the development of housing finance and mortgage availability, and (3) the pace and quality of urban infrastructure investment.
+The three long term economic factors that will shape property prices in Gabon are economic diversification beyond oil, infrastructure delivery, and the development of deeper and cheaper housing finance.

 You’ll also find a much more detailed analysis in our pack about real estate in Gabon.